-The Committee met four times in 2014 and discussions included the nomination of directors for appointment or renewal by the annual shareholders' meeting, management trainee program and succession planning for key executive functions.
+The Committee met four times in 2015 and discussions included the nomination of directors for appointment or renewal by the annual shareholders' meeting, management tragets, the evaluation of the Board and its committees, the global management trainee program and succession planning for key executive functions.
 The members of the Committee attended all meetings.